 Design brief

-You've just been hired by Leaf & Page organization, a new online bookstore launching its website.
+You've just been hired by the Leaf & Page organization, a new online bookstore launching its website.
 They need a clean, user-friendly homepage wireframe to showcase featured books, categories like fiction and non-fiction, and a newsletter signup.

 Your job is to create a low-fidelity wireframe using a grid system to ensure clean alignment, consistent spacing, and a responsive layout.
 The focus is on structure, not visuals—so stick to simple blocks and placeholder text.